 Tryptofantastic turkey times make the holiday celebration go round.
-With the holiday countdown on for Thanksgiving it’s all about how to cook a turkey.
+With the holiday countdown on, the Thanksgiving turkey talk centers around how to defrost and how to cook a turkey.
 Being prepared for the gather round the table holiday celebration with a bird done to absolute golden perfection is the Thanksgiving holiday way to go.

-Let’s talk all things how to cook a turkey, shall we?
-Get your printers ready or at the very least hit the bookmark icon.
-There’s some good information here.
+Well then, let’s get the how to cook a turkey conversation started.
+You may want to copy and paste or at the very least hit the bookmark icon- there’s some good information here.

 Rules of Thawing: